Cybersecurity in Healthcare

 Hardware in healthcare poses cybersecurity risks.
 Are you aware of these risks in UK healthcare?
 It is no secret that healthcare facilities hold important patient data.
 And, with the UK’s National Health Service (NHS) caring for over 1 million patients every 24 hours, one can only imagine the amount of data that one working day can produce.
-Additionally, healthcare data comes with a big price tag on the dark web – more than any other data.
+Additionally, healthcare data comes with a big price tag on the dark web, more than any other data.
 According to a report, a healthcare data record can be valued at around £200, compared to just £4 for the next highest value record (a credit/debit card).
 With access to such an abundance of highly valuable data, the NHS, as well as private healthcare entities, are major targets for malicious cyber criminals.

-Cyber Security Risk in the Healthcare Industry
+Cybersecurity Risks in the Healthcare Industry

 As mentioned, the most significant attack on the UK’s healthcare industry occurred in 2017.
 Although only lasting a few days, the Wannacry attack affected up to 70,000 NHS devices.
 This includes computers, MRI scanners, blood-storage refrigerators and theatre equipment.
 Because of the necessity of connected medical devices, some NHS services had to turn away non-critical emergencies, divert ambulances, and cancel 19,000 appointments.
 Understandably, this caused complete chaos and cost the UK £92 million.